Security is essential for any website to provide security, build the trust of visitors, and for better ranking.

 This is great to save costs to get it implemented in a non-production environment.

-It’s automated, which means you don’t have to spend time creating CSR and send to the CA authority to get it signed.
+It’s automated, which means you don’t have to spend time creating CSR and send it to the CA authority to get it signed.
 It all happens in the background on your web servers.

 SSL For Free